SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 Go to [http://localhost:3000](http://localhost:3000) to play around!

 ## Step 13.
-Other thing you could think about installing
+Other things you could think about installing

 ImageMagick, used by Spree to create and manipulate images: